asset allocation | august 7, 2025

 Tariffs

-• Disruptive trade policies could put pressure on central banks to make the uneasy choice to cut interest rates despite the risk of higher inflation, which is most pronounced in the U.S.
+• Trump’s tariffs could put pressure on central banks to make the uneasy choice to cut interest rates despite the risk of higher inflation.

 • Rising geopolitical tensions also pose a risk.